-Thanksgiving dinner at the Frank house requires fountains of gravy.
-I learned this the hard way from one of Phil’s brothers, who has gained notoriety for the amount of food he can blithely put away—and then go back for more.
-(And then have three helpings of dessert.)
-His preference, I as I came to find out, is to eat gravy like soup, with the turkey and side dishes floating inside.
-(I exaggerate, but only a little.)
+Thanksgiving dinner at the Frank house requires gallons of gravy.
+I learned this the hard way from one of Phil’s brothers, who is (in)famous for the amount of food he can blithely put away—and then go back for more.
+And then have THREE helpings of dessert.
+I learned that he likes to eat gravy like soup, with the turkey and side dishes floating inside.
+Although I exaggerate, it’s not by much.

 I probably have about half a gallon of gravy by the time it’s all said and done.
 (And I keep some in reserve so that we can have it with our leftovers.)
 I highly recommend this strategy so that you have extra drippings and juices on hand just in case.

 THE GREEN BEAN CASSEROLE